georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 * No setters on objects
 * No void methods with side effects (changing value for a field)
 * Field instantiation only through constructors
-* No use of reflection to change private fields
+* No use of reflection to change object fields
+* Defensive copies

 ---